HenestrosaDev/audiotext/README.md

 ## License

-Distributed under the Creative Commons 1.0 License.
+Distributed under the MIT License.
 See `LICENSE` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>